No Such Thing (film): Plot

 Beatrice (Sarah Polley) is a young woman working in a television network under a woman known only as The Boss (Helen Mirren).
 She receives a recording from her fiancé Jim, who has been sent as part of a small production crew to Iceland to investigate a Monster that lives there.
 Determined to find her fiancé, Beatrice convinces her boss to send her to Iceland, but her plane crashes.
 She is the only survivor and, in order to walk again, undergoes an extremely painful, radical surgery.
 As she recovers, she befriends Dr. Anna (Julie Christie), who helps her travel to the remote village where the monster lives.

 After cajoling Beatrice into drinking herself into unconsciousness, the villagers strip her and leave her as an offering to the Monster himself (Robert John Burke), a foul-mouthed, alcoholic beast old enough to remember human ancestors crawling from the seas.
 Beatrice shows him no real fear, although the Monster tells her he has killed her friends and might kill her, too.
 He tells her that he wants to die, but is indestructible.
 In an effort to force Beatrice to try to kill him, he proves that he killed Jim and his crew.
 She shoots him twice and he reacts in obvious pain, but heals almost instantly.
-He tells her of a mad scientist, Dr. Artaud (Baltasar Kormákur, presumably named for Antonin Artaud), who had discovered a way to kill him, but Dr. Artaud had been "taken away in a strait jacket."
+He tells her of a mad scientist, Dr. Artaud (Baltasar Kormákur, presumably named for Antonin Artaud), who had discovered a way to kill him, but Dr. Artaud had been "taken away in a straitjacket."
 Beatrice offers to help him find Dr. Artaud if the Monster comes with her to New York and promises not to kill anyone while he is there.